How to Collect Wedding Guest Photos: Complete Guide

 QR Codes on Every Table

 Print QR codes on table numbers or standalone cards.
 Every guest should be within arm's reach of a code.
+The lower the friction, the higher the participation.

 MC Announcement

 Have your MC explain the photo sharing during the reception.
 People respond to direct asks.
+A 30-second mention right after dinner is the highest-ROI move you can make.

 Wedding Party Goes First

 Ask your wedding party to upload first.
 Seeing photos appear encourages others to join.
+Social proof is contagious — once guests see five photos pop up, they want to add their own.

 Entrance Display